Nuseirat rescue and massacre: Aftermath

 A pedestrian bridge in Petah Tikva renamed in honor of Arnon Zmora, the commander of the rescue operation who later died of his wounds.

 Argamani was reunited with her father and transported to Sheba Medical Center to be reunited with her mother, where she was being treated for terminal brain cancer.
 Her father told reporters "Today is my birthday, and what a present I received".
 During a phone call with Argamani, Israeli Prime Minister Benjamin Netanyahu said that "we didn't give up on you for a moment."
 Her mother died less than a month later.
 The rescue operation, originally named "Seeds of Summer" was renamed as "Operation Arnon", in honor of Arnon Zmora, the commander of the rescue mission who later died of his wounds.
 A pedestrian bridge in Petah Tikva has also been renamed "Operation Arnon Bridge".
-On September 28, 2025, Israel announced that the IDF and Shin Bet killed Mohammed Ahmad Yousef al-Jamal, the Hamas operative who was responsible for killing Zmora during the rescue.

 Arab Israeli actress and TV presenter Lama Tatour was fired after she created a post on Instagram regarding Noa Argamani's appearance.
 She wrote: "this is what a girl that's been in captivity for nine months looks like? [...]
 This is what innocent women and children are being killed for in Gaza?" and said that Argamani's eyebrows looked better than her own.
 Some interpreted her comments as "insensitive" and "mocking" Argamani's appearance.

 Israeli war cabinet member Benny Gantz postponed a scheduled news conference the night of the raid, which coincided with his deadline to resign if Prime Minister Benjamin Netanyahu did not present a new plan for the war.
 The following day, he resigned.